Associations between logical tables

 QlikView analyzes the data to see if there is a non-ambiguous way to identify a main table to count in (sometimes there is), but in most cases the program can only make a guess.
 Since an incorrect guess could be fatal (QlikView would appear to make a calculation error) the program has been designed not to allow certain operations when the data interpretation is ambiguous for associating fields.

 Limitations for associating fields

-- It is not possible to display frequency information in a filter pane showing the field.
+- It is not possible to display frequency information in a list box showing the field.

 - Statistics boxes for the field show n/a for most statistical entities.

 There is a simple way to overcome these limitations.
 Load the field an extra time under a new name from the table where frequency counts should be made.
-Then use the new field for a filter pane with frequency, for a statistics box or for calculations in the charts.
+Then use the new field for a list box with frequency, for a statistics box or for calculations in the charts.